 2005 - The Jane Pickens Theater is renamed The Jane Pickens Theater & Event Center as special events become a meaningful part of the experience.

-2008 - The Friends of the Jane Pickens is established to preserve the building long term and to enhance the use of the theater for educational purposes.
+2008 - The Friends of the Jane Pickens is established to enhance the use of the theater for educational purposes.

 Jane Pickens (1919-1992)